 I joined up with two fellow mammal watchers, Jo from the U.K. and Jens from Sweden and we booked a two week trip with AA Borneo’s legendary spotter, Mike Gordon.
 To maximize our chances of seeing as many mammal species as possible we arranged to spend 4 nights in Danum Valley, 2 nights in Sukau on Kinabatangan River and 8 nights in Deramakot.

 While the main focus of the trip was on finding the Clouded leopard, we all had our own preferences for what other things each of us wanted to see.
 For me, of course, it was all the other cats.

 Borneo is home to five felines, four of which are very difficult to see: Clouded leopard, Borneo Bay cat, Marbled cat and Flat-headed cat.
-The fifth is the Asia’s most common feline, the Leopard cat.
+The fifth is Borneo’s own Leopard cat species – Sunda Leopard cat.
 Although, as common as it is, I managed to have never seen one before, so it was very high on my bucket list.

 Borneo bay cat is the holy grail of the wildcat world.
 These cats are so secretive that virtually nothing is known about them and they are almost never seen.
 Marbled cats, while not restricted to Borneo, are also exceptionally difficult to find.
 Perhaps even more so than the Clouded leopards.
 This leaves the Flat-headed cat.
 The most threatened out of Bornean felids.
 The IUCN classifies it as endangered, due to the rapidly disappearing riverine habitat that this cat relies on.
-I have seen the Flat-headed cat on my previous trip to Borneo, but my failure to photograph it put it right back on to the bucket list.
+I have seen the Flat-headed cat on my previous trip to Borneo, but my failure to photograph it put it right back on the bucket list.